-If a metric is not submitted from one of the 350+ Datadog integrations it’s considered a custom metric(1).
+If a metric is not submitted from one of the more than 400 Datadog integrations it’s considered a custom metric(1).
 Custom metrics help you track your application KPIs: number of visitors, average customer basket size, request latency, or performance distribution for a custom algorithm.

 A custom metric is identified by a unique combination of a metric’s name and tag values (including the host tag).
 In general, any metric you send using DogStatsD or through a custom Agent Check is a custom metric.